U.S. Department of Transportation

 The Interactive Highway Safety Design Model (IHSDM) is a suite of software analysis tools used to evaluate the safety and operational effects of geometric design decisions on highways.

 IHSDM is a decision-support tool.
 It provides estimates of a highway design's expected safety and operational performance and checks existing or proposed highway designs against relevant design policy values.
 Results of the IHSDM support decisionmaking in the highway design process.
 Intended users include highway project managers, designers, and traffic and safety reviewers in State and local highway agencies and in engineering consulting firms.

 The IHSDM currently includes six evaluation modules (Crash Prediction, Design Consistency, Intersection Review, Policy Review, Traffic Analysis, and Driver/Vehicle).
 This Web site summarizes the capabilities and applications of the IHSDM evaluation modules.
 It also provides a library of the research reports documenting their development.

-The IHSDM – HSM Predictive Method 2014 Release (version 10.0.0, September 2014) may be downloaded free of charge at http://www.ihsdm.org.
+The IHSDM – HSM Predictive Method 2014 Release Update (version 10.1.0, March 2015) may be downloaded free of charge at http://www.ihsdm.org.
 User technical support is also available free of charge.
 Two IHSDM Training Courses are available through the Federal Highway Administration’s (FHWA’s) National Highway Institute.